Watercolor Farm Scene by Paul Seifert

-The watercolor is fairly large, measuring 27” wide by 21” high, and provides a detailed depiction of a nineteenth century Wisconsin farm.
+The watercolor is fairly large, measuring 27 inches wide by 21 inches high.
+It provides a detailed depiction of a nineteenth century Wisconsin farm.
 Before dairy farming began to dominate Wisconsin agriculture later in the nineteenth century, family farms were more diversified with a wide variety of crops and livestock.
 From Seifert’s painting, one can infer that the Luetscher farm was no exception.
 Though the painting can not be considered absolute documentation, one can assume that most elements depicted were present at the time of the painting.

 Better seen in a larger image of the painting, the small structure immediately to the left of the house is likely a smokehouse used for curing and preserving meats butchered on the farm.
 The barn to the immediate right of the house shelters the horses.
 Next is the hog barn, and the large barn with side cribs for corn houses cattle.
 A large apple orchard extends from the house to the driveway.